-Loss allowances on treasury investments and cash and cash equivalents have been calculated by reference to historic default data published by credit rating agencies, multiplied by 112% (2022: 67%) to adjust for current and forecast economic conditions.
+Loss allowances on treasury investments and cash and cash equivalents have been calculated by reference to historic default data published by credit rating agencies, multiplied by 86% (2022/23: 112%) to adjust for current and forecast economic conditions.
 A two-year delay in cash flows is assumed to arise in the event of default.
 Investments are determined to have suffered a significant increase in credit risk where they have been downgraded by three or more credit rating notches or equivalent since initial recognition, unless they retain an investment grade credit rating.
 They are determined to be credit-impaired when awarded a "D" credit rating or equivalent.
-At 31 March 2023, £13,845 (2022: £3,670) of loss allowances related to treasury investments.
+At 31 March 2024, £2,008 (£13,845 at 31 March 2023) of loss allowances related to treasury investments.